 Clause Comment (g) to the extent that Delivery of a quantity of Gas at a Receipt Point on a gas Day would cause the Shipper to exceed the Shipper's nomination for that Receipt Point for that gas Day.
 This is an extension of the Access Contract Terms and Conditions that makes provision for Epic Energy to suspend a Service.
 There was previously no provision for Epic Energy to suspend a Service for reason that a User exceeds a nomination.
-3.10 Notification of refusal to accept Gas This is a new provision creating an Without affecting Epic Energy's rights under clause 3.9, Epic Energy must: obligation on Epic Energy to give advance notice of refusal to accept gas. (a) use its reasonable endeavours to give the Shipper advance notice which is reasonable in the circumstances of any impending refusal to accept gas; (b) if it does not give the Shipper advance notice under clause 3.10(a) of a refusal to accept gas, Epic Energy must notify the Shipper of that refusal as soon as practicable after that refusal; and (c) where practicable, notify the Shipper of the reasons for a refusal to accept gas.
-3.11 Refusal to accept Gas not a Curtailment A refusal to accept gas under clause 3.9 is not a curtailment for the purposes of the Access Contract and for the avoidance of doubt shall not be included in the Permissible Limit.
-This is a new provision that limits the interpretation of the term "Curtailment" and extends the rights of Epic Energy in regard to curtailment or interruption of a service.
-3.12 No liability for refusal to accept Gas This is a new provision that extends the rights of Epic Energy in regard to curtailment or interruption of a service.
-Subject to clause 13.2 (Liability for fraud), Epic Energy is not liable for any Direct Loss or Indirect Loss caused by or arising out of any refusal to accept gas under: (a) clause 3.9(a) to 3.9(d) or clause 3.9(f) and clause 3.9(g), in any event; and (b) clause 3.9(e), if Epic Energy has taken the steps which would be expected of a reasonable and prudent service provider to avoid the need for, or failing such avoidance, to minimise the magnitude and duration of, the refusal to accept gas.
+3.10 Notifi cation of refusal to accept Gas This is a new provision creating an ut affecting Epic Energy's rights under clause pic Energy must: obligation on Epic Energy to give advance notice of refusal to accept gas. (a) use its reasonable endeavours to give the Shipper advance notice which is reasonable in the circumstances of any impending refusal to accept gas; (b) if it does not give the Shipper advance notice under clause 3.10(a) of a refusal to accept gas, Epic Energy must notify the Shipper of that refusal as soon as practicable after that refusal; and (c) where practicable, notify the Shipper of the reasons for a refusal to accept gas.
+3.11 Refus al to accept Gas not a Curtailment This is a new provision that limits curtail and fo sal to accept gas under clause 3.9 is not a ment for the purposes of the Access Contract r the avoidance of doubt shall not be included Permissible Limit. the interpretation of the term "Curtailment" and extends the right of Epic Energy in regard to curtailment or interruption of a service.
+3.12 No lia bility for refusal to accept Gas This is a new provision that extend Energ et to clause 13.2 (Liability for fraud), Epic y is not liable for any Direct Loss or Indirect aused by or arising out of any refusal to accept der: the rights of Epic Energy in regard to curtailment or interruption of a service. (a) clause 3.9(a) to 3.9(d) or clause 3.9(f) and clause 3.9(g), in any event; and (b) clause 3.9(e), if Epic Energy has taken the steps which would be expected of a reasonable and prudent service provider to avoid the need for, or failing such avoidance, to minimise the magnitude and duration of, the refusal to accept gas.